clj-grenada/grenada-spec/NewModel.md

    prerequisites of the Bar, that is, the Aspects and types of Bars required to be present on a Thing before the Bar can be added to it.
  - Nothing will stop you from requiring not only the presence of a Bar, but also some properties of their contents.
-However, I advise against that, since it might make version progression more difficult.
+However, I advise against relying on anything more than what the Bar *type* guarantees, since it might make version progression more difficult.
  - A Thing cannot have two Bars of the same type.

 ### More on Aspects